jcorporation/myMPD/docs/060-references/translating.md

 [GitHub discussion](https://github.com/jcorporation/myMPD/discussions/803)

+!!! note
-**Note:** There are some phrases that are only shortcuts for the full text.
+    There are some phrases that are only shortcuts for the full text.
 You can lookup the english phrase [here](https://github.com/jcorporation/myMPD/blob/master/src/i18n/json/en-US.json).

 ## Translation files